-In February, Heidi celebrated her 21st birthday, a day her parents never imagined would come.
 When she was 18-months-old, Heidi was diagnosed with Rett syndrome, a rare genetic disorder that affects brain development.
 The condition, which affects around one in 12,000 girls born each year, results in profound and multiple physical and communication disabilities.

 For the last two years Rainbows has given Heidi and her family a new lease of life.
 Mum Tina said: “Rainbows has been fantastic.
 It is a break for Heidi and a break for me.
 Rainbows gives her time out and a chance to experience new things.
 She absolutely loves music therapy as well as complementary therapy.

 “Heidi really loves going to the hospice and I didn’t realise how isolated we were until going to Rainbows.
 I attend the Parent/Carer group and the coffee mornings and it has opened up a whole new world for me.
 I feel very accepted at Rainbows and I have never had that before.
 We are both getting so much out of it.
 To be part of Rainbows is just amazing.”

 After her daughter’s diagnosis Tina, gave up her career as a hairdresser to look after Heidi, spending nine hours a day just on her routine.
 Most of that time was taken up feeding her.
 They could never go out anywhere as it was too difficult.